Eddie-Richardson/StockOracle/README.md

 Feel free to contribute!
 Fork the repository, make your changes, and open a pull request.

 Future Enhancements

-Support for additional machine learning models like ARIMA and LSTM.

 Enhanced UI with dynamic filtering options.